-GENERAL ACTIVITY REQUIREMENTS All ringet All ringette related activities must comply by these basic safety requirements CATEGORY DESCRIPTION LINK TO RESOURCE IF AVAILABLE FACILITY TYPE Primarily Indoor: Rink, School Gyms and Community Gymnasiums Other training options: field courts, outside.
-Canadian Recreation Facilities Network OVERSIGHT All Return to Ringette Activities must be overseen by a responsible person over the age of 18 who must ensure public health guidelines are adhered to.
+GENERAL ACTIVITY REQUIREMENTS All ringette related activities must comply by these basic safety requirements CATEGORY DESCRIPTION LINK TO RESOURCE IF AVAILABLE FACILITY TYPE Primarily Indoor: Rink, School Gyms and Community Gymnasiums Other training options: field courts, outside.
+Canadian Rec- reation Facilities Network OVERSIGHT All Return to Ringette Activities must be overseen by a responsible person over the age of 18 who must ensure public health guidelines are adhered to.
 PHYSICAL DISTANCING & GATHERING RESTRICTIONS All activities must comply with current Physical Distancing restrictions issued by Provincial and/or Local Health Authorities.
-All activities must comply with current gathering restrictions issued by Provincial and/or Local Health Authorities.
+All activities must comply with current gathering restrictions issued by Pro- vincial and/or Local Health Authorities.

 MUNICIPAL REGULATIONS Ringette participants will adhere to all municipal and facility regulations.
-STAFFING (INCLUDES COACHES, VOLUNTEERS, LOCAL ASSOCIATION MEMBERS) All team staff must adhere to facility regulations regarding personal protective equipment. • "Rule of Two" must be maintained.
-One coach must be female. • If showing any symptoms coaches and staff are not to attend any activities. • If staff have experienced any symptoms such as coughing, sore throat, fever, shortness of breath, they must not attend activities for 14 days.
+STAFFING (INCLUDES COACHES, VOLUNTEERS, LOCAL ASSOCIATION MEMBERS) All team staff must adhere to facility regulations regarding personal protective equipment.
+"Rule of Two" must be maintained.
+One coach must be female.
+If showing any symptoms coaches and staff are not to attend any activities.
+If staff have experienced any symptoms such as coughing, sore throat, fever, shortness of breath, they must not attend activities for 14 days.
 If staff have come in contact with someone experiencing these symptoms, they are not permitted to attend activities for 14 days.
-USE OF EQUIPMENT IN ACTIVITY Activities must not include the sharing of common equipment (except for ring) If the ring is shared for activities, the following must be implemented: Players cannot touch the ring with their hands or playing gloves Goalies can touch the ring, but must keep their gloves on Clean and disinfect equipment prior to and after every activity.

-GENERAL Activity organizers must communicate appropriate hygiene measures for SAFETY/HEALTH the activity in advance to all participants PRINCIPLES If team staff, participants, parents etc. have experienced any symptoms such as coughing, sore throat, fever, shortness of breath they must not attend activities for 14 days.
-If staff have come in contact with someone experiencing these symptoms they are not permitted to attend activities for 14 days All members must adhere to all health agency & safety regulations.
-Wash hands/hand sanitizer frequently and follow facility regulations.
+(Refer to Appendix 8 - Self-Assessment Test and Appendix 9 - Symptoms or Positive Test of COVID-19) USE OF EQUIPMENT IN ACTIVITY Activities must not include the sharing of common equipment (except for ring) If the ring is shared for activities, the following must be implemented: Players cannot touch the ring with their hands or playing gloves Goalies can touch the ring, but must keep their gloves on Clean and disinfect equipment prior to and after every activity.
+GENERAL SAFETY/HEAT H PRINCIPLES Activity organizers must communicate appropriate hygiene measures for the activity in advance to all participants If team staff, participants, parents etc. have experienced any symptoms such as coughing, sore throat, fever, shortness of breath they must not attend activities for 14 days.
+If staff have come in contact with someone experiencing these symptoms they are not permitted to attend activities for 14 days (Refer to Appendix 8 - Self-Assessment Test and Appendix 9 - Symptoms or Positive Test of COVID-19) All members must adhere to all health agency & safety regulations.
 Surfaces and spaces should be sanitized regularly by the facility.
 No showering at facilities.
 No spitting.
 No sharing of water bottles - all participants and staff MUST have individual and labeled water bottles.
 Maintain physical distance during training - in between drills, during explanation, during recovery.
 Follow group gathering guidelines of your province.
 No touching: elimination of handshake - wave to friends and teammates, no hugging